webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Terms.md

 - **Structured Query Language / SQL**
   - Structured Query Language (SQL) is a high-level computer language for storing, manipulating, and retrieving data.
+  - SQL is the standard language for relational databases, and is commonly supported in non-relational databases.
+- **SQL Statement Literals: Strings, Numbers, Binary**
+  - Explicit values that are string, numeric, or binary.
+    - Strings must be surrounded by single quotes or double quotes. e.g. `'string' or "string"`.
+    - Numeric. `123`
+    - Binary values are represented with x'0' where the 0 is any hex value. e.g. `x'ofa2'`.
+- **SQL Statement Keywords**
+  - Words with special meaning.
+  - e.g. `SELECT, FROM, WHERE`.
+- **SQL Statement Identifiers**
+  - Objects from the database like tables, columns...
+  - e.g. `City, Name, Population`.
 - **statement**
   - An SQL statement is a complete command composed of one or more clauses.
+  - e.g. `SELECT * FROM table WHERE column > 1000`
 - **clause**
   - A clause groups SQL keywords like SELECT, FROM, and WHERE with table names like City, column names like Name, and conditions like Population > 100000.
 - **Data Definition Language**
   - Data Definition Language (DDL) defines the structure of the database.
+  - `CREATE, ALTER, DROP`
+- **Data Manipulation Language**
+  - Data Manipulation Language (DML) manipulates data stored in a database.
+  - `INSERT, UPDATE, DELETE`
 - **Data Query Language**
   - Data Query Language (DQL) retrieves data from the database.
-- **Data Manipulation Language**
+  - `SELECT`
-  - Data Manipulation Language (DML) manipulates data stored in a database.
 - **Data Control Language**
   - Data Control Language (DCL) controls database user access.
+  - `GRANT, REVOKE`
 - **Data Transaction Language**
   - Data Transaction Language (DTL) manages database transactions.
+  - `SAVEPOINT, ROLLBACK, COMMIT`

 ## 2.3 Managing databases

 - **database system instance**
   - A database system instance is a single executing copy of a database system.
 Personal computers usually run just one instance of a database system.
 Shared computers, such as computers used for cloud services, usually run multiple instances of a database system.
-- **CREATE DATABASE DatabaseName**
+- **CREATE DATABASE database_name**
-  - CREATE DATABASE DatabaseName creates a new database.
+  - `CREATE DATABASE database_name` creates a new database.
-- **DROP DATABASE DatabaseName**
+- **DROP DATABASE database_name**
-  - DROP DATABASE DatabaseName deletes a database, including all tables in the database.
+  - `DROP DATABASE database_name` deletes a database, including all tables in the database.
-- **USE DatabaseName**
+- **USE database_name**
-  - USE DatabaseName selects a default database for use in subsequent SQL statements.
+  - `USE database_name` selects a default database for use in subsequent SQL statements.
 - **SHOW DATABASES**
-  - SHOW DATABASES lists all databases in the database system instance.
+  - `SHOW DATABASES` lists all databases in the database system instance.
 - **SHOW TABLES**
-  - SHOW TABLES lists all tables in the default database.
+  - `SHOW TABLES` lists all tables in the default database.
-- **SHOW COLUMNS FROM TableName**
+- **SHOW COLUMNS FROM table_name**
-  - SHOW COLUMNS FROM TableName lists all columns in the TableName table of the default database.
+  - `SHOW COLUMNS` FROM table_name lists all columns in the table_name table of the default database.
-- **SHOW CREATE TABLE TableName**
+- **SHOW CREATE TABLE table_name**
-  - SHOW CREATE TABLE TableName shows the CREATE TABLE statement for the TableName table of the default database.
+  - `SHOW CREATE TABLE table_name` shows the CREATE TABLE statement for the table_name table of the default database.

 ## 2.4 Tables

 - **table**
-  - A table has a name, a fixed sequence of columns, and a varying set of rows.
+  - A table has a name, a fixed sequence of columns(**tuple**), and a varying **set** of rows.
+- **table rules**
+  - Exactly one value per cell.
+A cell may not contain multiple values.
+Unknown data is represented with a special `NULL` value.
+  - No duplicate column names.
+Duplicate column names are allowed in different tables, but not in the same table.
+  - No duplicate rows.
+No two rows may have identical values in all columns.
+  - **No row order**.
+Rows are not ordered.
+The organization of rows on a storage device, such as a disk drive, never affects query results.
+    - **data independence**.
+Data independence allows database administrators to improve query performance by **changing the organization of data on storage devices**, without affecting query results.
 - **column**
   - A column has a name and a data type.
 - **row**